 - A frying pan can be used to fry meats without flipping them over or using much oil.

-- The pan can also be used for searing, sautéing, braising, and frying.
+- The frying pan can also be used for frying meat or vegetables, braising meat, searing meat, quick-cooking, and crisp frying.

 - A frying pan does not require much oil to cook in the pan as well as clean up.